serina-robinson/adenylpred/README.md

 Class I adenylate-forming enzymes including acyl-CoA synthetases, NRPS A-domains, firefly luciferases, fatty acyl-AMP ligases, and β-lactone synthetases.
 They are critical for

 As the number of sequences for adenylate-forming enzymes in databases far outnumber our capacity for experimental characterization, there is a need for adenylation enzyme substrate prediction tools.
 As a result, AdenylPred was developed using a random forest machine learning approach to predict substrate specificity from amino acid sequence.

+This tool is the product of a collaboration between Dr. Larry Wackett’s lab at the University of Minnesota and Dr. Marnix Medema’s lab at Wageningen University and Research, the Netherlands.
+It is supported a National Science Foundation Graduate Research Fellowship under Grant No. 00039202.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 Installation
 ------------